RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.

 ## Version History

+### Version 0.2.3

+* **Add Blazor Viewing Support**
+Added support for reading custom extensions like the required `.dll` extension for .NET assemblies in Blazor applications.
+Also added Refresh Fallback support for client side navigation URLs by allowing to redirect to the `/index.html` page on the client for server side refreshes.

 ### Version 0.2.2